-- First, connect your charger to a power supply outlet and ensure that there is a green indicator light.
+- Connect the charger to a power supply outlet and make sure that there is a green indicator light.

-- If you have another charger that is the same model and from the same manufacturer, you can try to repeat the process and see what happens.
-If the new charger turns red for some time before changing to green, try turning the hoverboard on when it’s fully charged.
-If the same thing repeats with the new charger, then it’s possibly the board has a problem itself and the battery is likely to be the source.
+- If you have a duplicate charger, repeat the process and see what happens.
+If the new charger turns red for some time before changing to green, and the hoverboard charges up, then you have a faulty charger.
+If the same thing happens with the new charger, then there could be a problem with the hoverboard battery.

 Misaligned charging port

-All hoverboards have a charging port incorporated with a locator tab that guides you in plugging the charger rightly.
-However, when the charger and the charging port don’t line up naturally, an issue can surface.
+All hoverboards have a charging port with a locator tab that ensures you plug the charger in correctly.
+However, when the charger and the charging port don’t line up, it can cause problems.

-All you need to do is to unplug the charger and look at the charging port, you will see three pins enclosed in a little plastic plug, there you will find the locator tab.
+If this is the case, unplug the charger and look at the charging port.
+There are three pins enclosed in a little plastic plug.
+Here you will find the locator tab.

-Now you need to ensure the slot on the charger is line up correctly with the locator tab; plug it in. if the charging light indicator turns red and stays red, then the charging system is working properly.
+Now you need to ensure the slot on the charger is lined up correctly with the locator tab.
+Plug it in and if the charging light indicator turns red and stays red, then the charging system is working properly.

 Slow or defective charger

-This is a common issue among hoverboards that uses a defective charger, right from the time you got your hoverboard.
-Always use the charger that came along with your hoverboard or use a recommended charger by the manufacturer.
+When it comes to hoverboard troubleshooting, slow charging should be considered as it is a common issue.
+Always use the charger that came with your hoverboard or use a charger recommended by the manufacturer.

 Checking for battery issues

-- When you have connected your charger to your hoverboard, see if the green indicator stays green
+- When you have connected your charger to your hoverboard, check to see if the indicator stays green

 - Now, turn on the hoverboard